hunzsig/hunlook/src/book/singluar/en_us/update.md

 * New | ability missile、leap、crackFly
     * ··· The callback function is converted to a point data structure
     * ··· The efficiency and accuracy of missiles are greatly improved
-    * ··· Leap efficiency Optimization and frivolous turning parameters
+    * ··· Leap efficiency Optimize and frivolous turning parameters
     * ··· Optimize crack Fly efficiency and increase multi-dimensional bounce parameters
 * New | Bgm music split asynchronous data stream instead
 * New | Vcm universal sound effects, split asynchronous data streams instead